-In June 2020, the IASB issued Amendments to IFRS 17.
-The objective of the amendments is to assist entities implementing the Standard, while not unduly disrupting implementation or diminishing the usefulness of the information provided by applying IFRS 17.
-The Group will continue to evaluate the potential impact on its consolidated financial statements as further information becomes available.
+In May 2017, the IASB issued IFRS 17, Insurance Contracts, and subsequent Amendments to IFRS 17 in June 2020.
+The objective of the amendments to IFRS 17 is to assist entities implementing the Standard, while not unduly disrupting implementation or diminishing the usefulness of the information provided by applying IFRS 17.
+IFRS 17 will replace IFRS 4, Insurance Contracts, and is effective for annual reporting periods beginning on or after January 2023.
+The Group does not expect the application of IFRS 17 to have any impact on its consolidated financial statements.